On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Convergence Analysis

-Given Hypothesis~\ref{asm:conv}, if the total cost is strongly convex then it satisfies the condition of Theorem~\ref{thm:global_conv} and Hypothesis~\ref{asm:self_concord} is satisfied with the estimates given in~\eqref{eq:constants_strgly_cvx} .
+Given Assumption~\ref{asm:conv}, if the total cost is strongly convex then it satisfies the condition of Theorem~\ref{thm:global_conv} and Assumption~\ref{asm:self_concord} is satisfied with the estimates given in~\eqref{eq:constants_strgly_cvx}.
 We can then bound the number of iterations to local quadratic convergence and obtain the total complexity bound in this case.
-The following theorem is the detailed version of Thm.~\ref{thm:intro}.
+The following theorem is the detailed version of Theorem~\ref{thm:intro}.

-\begin{theorem} Consider the costs $\cost_t$ to be $\strgcvx_\cost$-strongly convex and Hypothesis~\ref{asm:conv} to be satisfied.
+\begin{theorem} Consider the costs $\cost_t$ to be $\strgcvx_\cost$-strongly convex and Assumption~\ref{asm:conv} to be satisfied.
 Then condition~\eqref{eq:suff_cond_descent} is satisfied for a regularization

 With such regularization, the number of iterations of the \ref{eq:ilqr_algo} algorithm to reach an accuracy $\varepsilon$ is at most